 - reduce barriers to arts participation and/or increase access to the arts for underserved, remote, or marginalized communities in Ontario

-- can easily take place in a pandemic context
+- can safely take place in a pandemic context

 - engage professional artists with fees paid by presenters, as appropriate